Louis Lambros

 Municipal Road Management System

-What to Expect if Your Street is on the Paving Program
+What to expect if your street is on the Paving Program:

 • A representative from the Municipality will be out to measure the street and collect preliminary data for use in bidding the contract.

 • Asphalt will be installed with a paver and rolled in two separate lifts.
-First lift is a binder with larger aggregate that will give the road a strong base.
+The first lift is a binder with larger aggregate that will give the road a strong base.
 The second lift is a wearing surface with smaller aggregate to top the road and give it a finished look.

 • Traffic will be allowed on new pavement once it has cooled to the appropriate temperature.

-• Unlike the roadway which is rolled and compacted with heavy machinery, the asphalt wedgecurbs are compacted with only a hand roller and need more time to cool down and harden.
+• Unlike the roadway, which is rolled and compacted with heavy machinery, the asphalt wedgecurbs are compacted with only a hand roller and need more time to cool down and harden.
 DO NOT PARK OR DRIVE ON NEW ASPHALT WEDGE CURBS.
 The longer you give your curb to cure the better.
-If you get on them too early with a vehicle it will leave permanent markings and ruts from your tires.
+If you get on them too early with a vehicle, it will leave permanent markings and ruts from your tires.

-• A landscaper will be by a few days after paving to backfill, seed, and fertilize any new curbs or inlets that were worked on.
+• A landscaper will be by a few days after paving to backfill, seed and fertilize any new curbs or inlets that were worked on.
 Residents are required to water the area to ensure proper growth.

 • Lastly, the paving contractor will send a crew around to seal the centerline and gutter of the new pavement for protection from storm water.